Skip to main contentSkip to footer content

 Academic Counselor

 Welcome Home City hosts workshops on various topics, often related to housing, housing insecurity, and homelessness.
-See the list below for upcoming workshops in our Spring Housing-Focused Speaker Series
+See the list below for upcoming Fall Housing-Focused workshops.

-City College’s own Mental Health Counselor, Diana Hernandez, along with colleagues at the Mental Health Counselor Center will share best practices on how to care well for yourself amidst the stress of the end of the school year.
+Welcome Home City and the Mental Health Counselor Center will share best practices on how to care well for yourself amidst the stress of the end of the school year.

 Missed a workshop?
 Please visit our Canvas shell or YouTube page to find recordings of past workshops.